Alena Sharp

 Alena Sharp (born March 7, 1981) is a Canadian professional golfer currently playing on the LPGA Tour.

+Career

 A graduate of New Mexico State University, where she played on the golf team, Sharp turned professional in 2003, playing two seasons on the Futures Tour and on other minor tours before joining the LPGA Tour in 2005.

-Personal life

-In 2017, Sharp came out as a lesbian woman.
+In 2017, Sharp came out as a lesbian.